'I Would Do Anything For Her': A German Dad's Search For His Daughter, Taken By ISIS

 "I would do anything for her"

-Farooqi is 38, born in the northern German town of Lüneburg to a German mother and Pakistani father.
+Farooqi, 38, was born in the northern German town of Lüneburg to a German mother and Pakistani father.
 A devout Muslim, he spent years working in market research and is now looking for another job, after finishing studies in socioeconomics.

 When Aaliya disappeared in 2014, the Islamic State was just coming to prominence in the West.